A Cruel Angel's Thesis: Merchandise and other uses

 "A Cruel Angel's Thesis" was used in Evangelion-inspired video games and pachinko machines.
-In August 1997, the Japanese magazine June, specialized in homoerotic manga and anime (shonen-ai), issued a volume entitled Zankoku na tenshi no yō ni (残酷な天使のように), the title of which is taken from the first verse of the theme song.
+In August 1997, the Japanese magazine June, specialized in shonen-ai homoerotic manga and anime, issued a volume entitled Zankoku na tenshi no yō ni (残酷な天使のように), the title of which is taken from the first verse of the theme song.
 In 2014, Sony released a special DAT walkman about the series in homage to the one used by Shinji's character; included in the package was a card from the Japanese music store Mora that allowed customers to download the original version of "The Cruel Angel's Thesis" in Sony Stores in Ginza, Nagoya, and Osaka.
 The following year, to celebrate the twentieth anniversary of the first airing of the anime, a musical road playing the song was built in Hakone, near which the series' fictional city Tokyo-3 is located; through jolts caused by grooves in the asphalt, a person driving at an optimal speed of 40 km/h could hear the song along a scenic route at Lake Ashi.

 In 2018, Evastore, an official store entirely dedicated to the series, advertised the release of the single in a restored digital format and produced new Evangelion-related merchandise, such as t-shirts, posters, and metallic postcards.
 On May 5 of the same year, the piece was included in an official cross-over episode between Neon Genesis Evangelion and the animated series Shinkansen Henkei Robo Shinkalion.
 On December 26, Takahashi performed "A Cruel Angel's Thesis" at the opening of an izakaya club dedicated to the series; a drink named "Zankoku na tenshi no these" was also released.
 In 2019, in conjunction with the anime's launch on Netflix, Japanese singer Toshi performed the song during a performance of the ice-skating show Fantasy on Ice.
 American wrestler Dio Maddin, a fan of Neon Genesis Evangelion, named one of his final moves "Cruel Angel's Thesis" after the song.

+In 2018, "The Cruel Angel's Thesis" was used in the opening of The Nagano Tapes, an Olympic Channel documentary on the Czech hockey team at the 1998 Winter Olympics in Nagano, Japan; the introduction is also structured as an homage to the Neon Genesis Evangelion opening itself.
+Director Ondřej Hudeček stated that he had originally been introduced to the series at around the same time as the Nagano Olympics, and that he chose to use "The Cruel Angel's Thesis" and an Evangelion-themed opening because he wanted to incorporate references synonymous with his experiences of the late-1990s.
 In 2020, an Evangelion-themed event was held at the Tokyo Sky Tree, during which the video of the song was shown at the tower's observatory; the event ran until May of the following year.
 "The Cruel Angel's Thesis" was also used in an episode of Seiyu's Life! and homaged in other animated series, such as Hayate the Combat Butler, and Regular Show.